Best pedigree software 2026: 10 clinical and research tools, ranked honestly

 Is there a genuinely free clinical pedigree tool?

 Yes.
-Progeny Cloud from Ambry is HIPAA compliant and free forever.
+Progeny Cloud from Ambry is HIPAA compliant and free forever — the strongest free clinical-grade option.
 FamGenix has a free Individual tier.
-Evagene is free during Alpha.
+Evagene is free during Alpha and is the broadest research-, education-, and family-history-focused free tool.
 For research, QuickPed and DrawPed are free and open-source.

 Which integrates with EHRs?

 Phenotips and Progeny Clinical have the most mature pre-built integrations.
 TrakGene is HL7 FHIR native.
-Evagene integrates via REST API, webhooks, and an embeddable viewer.
+Evagene integrates via REST API, webhooks, and an embeddable viewer (iframe / SVG / JS), suiting teams building their own integration layer.

 Which is most affordable?